Scattering amplitudes versus potentials in nuclear effective field theory: search for a potential compromise: EFT expansion

+where in this context $Q$ refers to a specific combination of the light scales $k$ and $m_{\pi}/2$, which I take to be $Q^{\nu_{\rm max} + 1} = k^{\nu_{\rm max} +1} + (m_{\pi}/2)^{\nu_{\rm max} + 1}$.
+This choice is explained in more detail in Appendix \ref{app:err} and is very similar in spirit (though not identical) to conventions used elsewhere in the literature (e.g. in~\cite{Epelbaum:2014efa,Epelbaum:2014sza,Reinert:2017usi}).
+With this, I define the breakdown scale of the perturbative expansion as the minimum value of $M$ such that

+This gives $M = 210\,{\rm MeV}$ for the $^1S_0$ channel, where this value is also used to generate the error bars in Fig.~\ref{fig:W1}.
+However, this should only be taken as a tentative answer of the momentum above which the perturbative reexpansion of the Weinberg amplitudes fails: a complete answer will require calculations at higher orders, which are left for future explorations.

-The outcome of this analysis can be seen in Fig.~\ref{fig:W1}, where a clear breakdown of the assumed power counting happens at relatively low momenta.
-The potential- and amplitude-based expansions use a Gaussian regulator in p-space with a cutoff $\Lambda = 400\,{\rm MeV}$.
-It can be seen that when amplitudes are expanded according to power counting, the Weinberg power counting is only preserved up to center-of-mass momenta of $100{\rm MeV}$ give or take.
-The amplitude-based expansion has been fitted to the potential-based phase shifts in the center-of-mass momentum range $k_{cm} = 20-60\,{\rm MeV}$, where extending the range to higher momenta does not improve the visual appearance of the fits in Fig.~\ref{fig:W1} (but definitely spoils the agreement at low momenta).
-For further details of the calculation, we refer to Appendix \ref{app:p-space}.
-We do not show the Nijmegen II phase shifts as they are not important in this context: they are merely used as a proxy for the calculation of $T_W$, but the focus is the comparison between $T_W$ and $T_{\rm EFT}$.
-Regarding the $\rm NLO$ phase shifts, we do not show them either as they are qualitatively similar to the $\rm N^2LO$ ones.
-We do not consider $\rm N^3LO$ and higher orders in the Weinberg counting either because they require second order perturbation theory for the finite-range potential.
+I have fitted the amplitude-based expansion to the potential-based phase shifts in the center-of-mass momentum range $k_{\rm c.m.} = 20-60\,{\rm MeV}$, where extending the range to higher momenta does not improve the visual appearance of the fits in Fig.~\ref{fig:W1} (but definitely spoils the agreement at low momenta).
+For further details of the calculation, I refer to Appendix \ref{app:p-space}.
+I do not show the Nijmegen II phase shifts as they are not important in this context: they are merely used as a proxy for the calculation of $T_W$, but the focus is the comparison between $T_W$ and $T_{\rm EFT}$.
+Regarding the $\rm NLO$ phase shifts, I do not show them either as they are qualitatively similar to the $\rm N^2LO$ ones (besides, I always fit to the ${\rm N^2LO}$ phases).
+I do not consider $\rm N^3LO$ and higher orders in the Weinberg counting either because they require second order perturbation theory for the finite-range potential.